2023 Funding Applications

 - Any organization requesting COMBAT funding must have an office in Jackson County and provide services to Jackson County residents in Jackson County.

-To complete your application(s), these required documents must to be included with your online application(s) prior to submitting the application(s).
+To complete an application, these required documents must to be included.

 Jackson County Required Documents